 WRIGHT WATER POOLS

 Wright Water Pools is a locally owned family business specializing in the maintenance of high-end, resort style swimming pool with sophisticated technology.
-We are the leading choice for pool maintenance, equipment installations, equipment sales, and pool leak detections.
+We are the leading choice for pool maintenance, equipment installations, and equipment sales.

 Owner and operator, Jeremy Wright, is a Franklin, Tennessee native with over twenty years experience in the swimming pool industry.
 He realized Nashville was missing a top-of-the-line swimming pool maintenance company, so he developed a team of highly trained technicians and managers.
 Together they have over forty years of combined experience.

 Wright Water Pools is a full-service swimming pool maintenance company servicing the greater Nashville area.

 We recommend that you have your pool serviced at least once a week by a professional pool technician.
 Wright Water Pool’s technicians are able to make sure all pool equipment is in good working order.
 We make sure all chemicals are balanced to ensure you and your family’s safety.